AdamBedel/Arden-Vul/README.md

   - Dual-wielding melee weapons (or using a two-handed sword) grants a single attack with advantage.

 **Other Rules**
-  - Encumbrance Rules, see cc2.
+  - Slot-Based Encumbrance Rules, see cc2.
 TLDR:
       - One-handed items = 1 slot
       - Two-handed items, ranged weapons = 2 slots
       - 3 torches, 3 oil flasks, or 3 rations = 1 slot